-9 IRREGULARITIES COMMITTED DURING THE FINANCIAL YEAR
+9. IRREGULARITIES COMMITTED DURING THE FINANCIAL YEAR

-There are no irregularities committed during the year 2022.
+There are no irregularities committed during the year 2023.

-10 EXTERNAL AUDITORS
+10.EXTERNAL AUDITORS

-Fees and charges for the audit services provided by the external auditor during the year 2022, in addition to a description of the auditor's years of service as the Company's external auditor is as follows:
+Fees and charges for the audit services provided by the external auditor during the year 2023, in addition to a description of the auditor's years of service as the Company's external auditor is as follows:

-Name of the audit firm Ernst & Young - Middle East Years of service as the Company's external auditor 23 years Name of the partner in charge of the Company's audit Kazim Merchant The partner's years of service as the partner in charge of the Company's audit Fourth year Total audit fees for the financial statements for the year 2022 (in BD) Other special fees and charges for non-audit services other than auditing the financial statements for the year 2022 (in BD) if any.
-In the absence of such fees, this shall be Information about audit fees is available on request from Corporate Governance Officer. expressly stated
+Name of the audit firm Ernst & Young - Middle East Years of service as the Company's external auditor 24 years Name of the partner in charge of the Company's audit Kazim Merchant The partner's years of service as the partner in charge of the Company's audit Fifth year otal audit fees for the financial statements for the year 2023 (in BD) BD 25,235/- Other special fees and charges for non-audit services other than auditing the financial statements for the year 2023 (in BD) if any.
+BD 2,750/-